Close

 If you are unsure of exactly what industry or role you might want to go into, you can choose to maximise your flexibility by studying a general Bachelor of Business at an undergraduate level or a Master of Business Administration postgraduate degree.

 Or, you can pursue a major or specialisation to align your study more closely to your career goals or passions.
-For example, at Kaplan Business School, we offer eight MBA specialisations including data-driven leadership, project management, international leadership, health services management, digital management, entrepreneurship, tourism and hospitality leadership, and women in leadership.
-You can even choose to specialise in two of these at once, without adding any additional time to your degree.
+For example, at Kaplan Business School, we offer eight MBA specialisations which are Project Management, Health Services Management, Tourism and Hospitality Leadership, Digital Management, Entrepreneurship, Women in Leadership and International Leadership.
+You can choose to specialise in two of these, without adding any additional time to your degree.

-Studying a business degree with a major or specialisation gives you the opportunity to gain the foundational skills necessary to help businesses thrive such as knowing how to write a detailed and viable financial plan, and track profits and losses.
-At the same time, however, you will also take a deep dive into specific industry skills that are in high demand, such as the ability to manage complex projects or lead and manage healthcare teams.
+Studying a business degree with a major or specialisation gives you the opportunity to gain the foundational skills to help businesses thrive such as knowing how to write a financial plan and track profits and losses.
+At the same time you will also take a deep dive into specific industry skills that are in high demand, such as the ability to manage complex projects or lead and manage teams.

-Transferable skills, commonly referred to as "portable skills," are abilities that can be used in a variety of jobs.
-Even while you probably already have a lot of transferable talents, you can work to improve them and acquire new ones that are sought after by employers in a variety of fields.
+Even if you already have transferable skills, you can work to improve them and acquire new ones that are sought after by employers.
 According to an analysis conducted by Deloitte, soft-skill intensive occupations will account for two-thirds of all jobs by 2030.

-A business degree teaches generic skills like self-confidence, critical thinking, project collaboration, task management and presentation skills.
-Practising and honing these skills can contribute to career progression and earning potential.
+Studying business will help you with technical skills and soft skills such as critical thinking, collaboration, task management and presentation skills.
+Practicing and honing these skills can contribute to career progression and earning potential.

-Some of the top soft skills you will gain via a business degree include;
+Some of the top soft skills you will gain with a business degree include:

-• Analytical and critical thinking: The ability to think critically and make quick decisions on your feet will help you to problem-solve effectively and add value to a business's day-to-day- operations, as well as contribute to strategic planning.
+The ability to think critically will help you to problem-solve effectively, add value to a business's day-to-day- operations and contribute to strategic planning.

 TOP BUSINESS SOFT SKILLS